mds1/auction-house/README.md

 ## Overview

-This repository is a fork of the the [Zora Auction House](https://github.com/ourzora/auction-house) repo at commit [54a12ec](https://github.com/ourzora/auction-house/commit/54a12ec1a6cf562e49f0a4917990474b11350a2d), modified to add a `Splitter` contract based on the requirements defined [here](https://github.com/ourzora/auction-house/issues/5).
+This repository is a fork of the the [Zora Auction House](https://github.com/ourzora/auction-house) repo at commit [54a12ec](https://github.com/ourzora/auction-house/commit/54a12ec1a6cf562e49f0a4917990474b11350a2d), modified to add a `Splitter` contract based on the requirements defined in [ourzora/auction-house#5](https://github.com/ourzora/auction-house/issues/5).

-Anyone can deploy their own `Splitter` contract from the `SplitterFactory`, and use it to create an auction on Zora and split the auction proceeds in a predefined way where each account has a defined percentage of the proceeds it is entitled to.
+Anyone can deploy their own `Splitter` contract from the `SplitterFactory`.
+Once this contract owns an NFT, it can be used create an auction on Zora and split the auction proceeds in a predefined way, where each account has a defined percentage of the proceeds it is entitled to.

 ## Requirements

-The `SplitterFactory` and `Splitter` contract added to this repository satisfies each requirement from https://github.com/ourzora/auction-house/issues/5 as follows:
+The `SplitterFactory` and `Splitter` contract added to this repository satisfies each requirement from [ourzora/auction-house#5](https://github.com/ourzora/auction-house/issues/5) as follows:

-> Allow for a user to initiate a split contract that keeps track of a pool of ownership for a reasonable # of addresses without being too gas intensive.
+> Requirement: Allow for a user to initiate a split contract that keeps track of a pool of ownership for a reasonable # of addresses without being too gas intensive.
 Use mirror implementation with Merkle proofs as inspiration (https://github.com/mirror-xyz/splits/blob/main/contracts/Splitter.sol)

 Similar to Mirror's implementation, a new `Splitter` instance is defined by calling `SplitterFactory.createSplitter()` and passing it the Merkle root (along with other inputs discussed later).
 The Merkle root is generated from an array of objects of type `{account: string; percent: BigNumberish}[]`.
 An example of defining this array and using it to obtain the Merkle root can be found in the Splitter tests and is shown below for convenience: